sledre/sledre/README.md

 ## Contributing
-Start by cloning the repository in recursive mode:
+To contribute, you should install the project in development mode.
+To do that, start by cloning the repository in recursive mode:
 ```bash
 git clone --recursive git@github.com:sledre/sledre.git
 ```